cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsTeamsMembersCreate"></a>
 # **orgsTeamsMembersCreate**
-> OrganizationTeamMembersResponse orgsTeamsMembersCreate(org, team, data)
+> OrganizationTeamMembers orgsTeamsMembersCreate(org, team, data)

 Add users to a team.